Linda Douglas: 1951–2016: Film career and marriages

 Returning to Los Angeles, she made her feature film debut in the Western Trail Guide, followed by Target (both 1952), under the stage name Linda Douglas.
 On December 12, 1952, Douglas married film producer Pat DiCicco, former husband of Thelma Todd and Gloria Vanderbilt, in Beverly Hills, California.
 After the wedding Douglas formally retired from acting.
 "I was never really interested in it," she recalled.
 "And I was never comfortable with it."
 Douglas and DiCicco eventually divorced in 1960, after which Douglas briefly dated singer Andy Williams.

 In the early 1960s, Douglas began dating Major League Baseball player Hank Greenberg.
-She had first met Greenberg briefly in 1955 while visiting New York City to attend the World Series with her then-husband, DeCicco: "We were the guests of Dan Topping, the then the co-owner of the Yankees...
+She had first met Greenberg briefly in 1955 while visiting New York City to attend the World Series with her then-husband, DiCicco: "We were the guests of Dan Topping, the then the co-owner of the Yankees...
 As we were getting into our limousines in front of the Park Lane Hotel, Pat took me aside to introduce me to Hank Greenberg."
-Douglas recalled that, after the meeting, she observed DeCicco, Topping, and others in their limousine making anti-semitic remarks: "It was my first experience with antisemitism.
+Douglas recalled that, after the meeting, she observed DiCicco, Topping, and others in their limousine making anti-semitic remarks: "It was my first experience with antisemitism.
 It left an impression."
 Douglas and Greenberg's romance received significant publicity, and the two were married in a small ceremony in Virginia in late November 1966, after which Douglas went by the name Mary Jo Greenberg.